MGH Institute of Health Professions

 An accredited online liberal arts degree provides a broad, flexible foundation for students who want to explore multiple disciplines while developing essential skills in communication, critical analysis, and problem solving.
 Unlike specialized technical programs, liberal arts degrees emphasize transferable skills – writing, research, analytical reasoning, and adaptability – that apply across industries and career paths.
 These programs are ideal for exploratory students, working adults, and professionals seeking to complete or advance their education without committing to a narrow specialization.

-An online liberal arts degree provides a broad, interdisciplinary foundation that lets you study multiple disciplines while building skills in communication, analysis, and problem solving. median annual wages for related occupations range from $60,280 to $101,190, depending on the specific role, education level, and experience 1.
+An online liberal arts degree provides a broad, interdisciplinary foundation that lets you study multiple disciplines – writing, history, philosophy, sciences, and communication – while building transferable skills in communication, analysis, and problem solving.

 Online liberal arts programs are commonly offered at the associate, bachelor’s, and master’s levels.
 Associate programs typically require 60-64 credits, bachelor’s programs require 120-128 credits, and master’s programs require 30-48 credits.